Daily Discipline #192

 Mark 16:17 / James 4:7

 In 2 Corinthians 12:9-10 the King James Version says that “Paul was now glad to boast about his infirmities.”
-Some teach that infirmities mean sickness and disease.
-But the Greek translation of that word infirmities means “want of strength, weakness, and inability to produce results”.
-In the previous chapter Paul lists for us what these infirmities where.
+The Greek translation of that word infirmities means “want of strength, weakness, and inability to produce results”.
+In the previous chapter Paul lists for us what these infirmities were.

 2 Corinthians 11:23-28